 I’d say he and I had a long history since the university almost 30 years ago.
 I remembered our first eye contact and thought this guy could be a cool one to hang around with.
 And it was rightly so.
 We formed a small circle of close friends who were pretty much got wasted every time we got a chance.

-We were casted for small roles in a same play in the freshman year.
+We were cast for small roles in the same play in the freshman year.
 That was the first time we worked together.
 I never thought our professional paths would cross again.

 After the uni, we parted with our jobs but still partied regularly.
 Until one day I got a call from him about a new position at a firm he was working for.
 We ended up working in the same event management company for a couple of years.
 His working style didn’t change much—direct but sensible.
 It was a tough time when Thailand’s bubble economy was about to burst.
 He moved on to another job and eventually started his own event business when I left Bangkok for another life chapter in Sydney.